 *The wedding ceremony above was held privately on the Mayor’s Balcony, and the reception was taken on the same day at their family’s ranch.
 Check out their SF City Hall wedding preview.

 3/ Reserving the entire SF City Hall on the weekend

-If you go with the first two options, here are the photography structure that I find work best for most weddings.
+If you go with the first two options, below is the photography structure that works best for most weddings.

 After the ceremony is finished, you should do family/friend’s photos right away when they are still there.
 Also, you shouldn’t plan this before the ceremony because some of them might be late.
 The best place for family photos is on the 4th floor (North is better if it is not occupied by another ceremony).
 This area is pretty roomy and bright for big groups.